Organizational chart and HR contact list

-DICE is an action-oriented committee composed of students, faculty, alumni and staff that works to promote Diversity, Inclusion, Community, and Equity at the School of Public Health.
+DICE is an action-oriented committee composed of students, faculty, alumni and staff that works to promote Diversity, Inclusion, Community, and Equity at the Berkeley Public Health.
 DICE works to take meaningful, intentional action to create a more diverse and inclusive environment for BPH students, faculty, alumni and staff.
 More information about the DICE Committee on the student groups page.

 The Wellness and Sustainability Committee is focused on fostering wellness and creating a more sustainable school for students, faculty, and staff.
-All students, faculty, and staff are welcome to join.
+All students, faculty, academics, and staff are welcome to join.

 BPH Work and Culture: Content in development